StarRocks/starrocks/docs/en/sql-reference/sql-statements/prepared_statement.md

 The following example demonstrates how to use prepared statements to insert, delete, update, and query data from a StarRocks table:

-Assuming the following database named `demo` and table named `users` are alrealy created:
+Assuming the following database named `demo` and table named `users` are already created:

 ```SQL
 CREATE DATABASE IF NOT EXISTS demo;